 Fresh, chemical-free grass, sweet grass, orchard grass, or timothy hay should be offered at all times on an unlimited basis to your pet wallaby.
-This mainly grass based diet should then be supplemented with wallaby pellets and a few fresh green vegetables and fruits like apples and grapes (avoid the really sweet fruits).
+This mainly grass-based diet should then be supplemented with wallaby pellets and a few fresh green vegetables and fruits like apples and grapes (avoid the really sweet fruits).
 Some breeders recommend a small amount of monkey chow in addition to the wallaby pellets.
 If wallaby pellets are out of the question where you live (don't forget to look online) then rabbit or horse pellets may be used but they are not the best choice.
 A mineral block in their enclosure and Vitamin E and Selenium supplements should also be added to your wallaby's food to provide a complete and balanced diet.
 Feed your wallaby to an ideal body condition score.
-Your exotics vet will be able to help you determine if your wallaby is overweight or not.

 Pet Wallaby Behavior

 Wallabies are unique little macropods.
 They exhibit some behaviors that most people would confuse with an illness but should be recognized as normal.
 Licking and salivating on their paws and arms is a normal thing that wallabies do to cool themselves down in a hot environment.
 Bennett's wallabies also may normally regurgitate their food before laying down and then re-consume it.
 Be sure to read up on the specific kind of wallaby you have and know what normal behaviors look like before calling your vet.